davidstirling777-star/Underwater-Hockey-Scoring-Desk-Kit/README.md

 - **Siren Minimum Duration**: All siren sounds play for a minimum period to ensure audibility for officials and players.
 If the sound file is shorter than the specified period, it will automatically loop until the minimum is reached.
 - Audio channels (Air/Water) use their respective volume settings
 - Game periods (halves) only play siren at the end, no countdown pips
-- Sudden Death periods have no automatic audio cues
+- Sudden Death periods have no automatic audio cues.
+The Sudden Death timer counts upwards from 00:00.
+A goal scored during Sudden Death immediately ends the game.
+Sudden Death Start and Sudden Death End are recorded in UWH_Game_Data.txt.

 **Scoreboard Tab**
 In this tab, which can be maximised to fit the screen, is the Court Time.
 This is synchronised to the 'Local Computer Time' when the app first opens.
 If the 'Crib Time' is selected, the Court Time, which may have been extended by 'Ref' or 'Team' 'Time Outs' will try and move back to the 'Local Computer Time' by shortening the 'Between Game Break'.